 Many people don't know exactly when the best time to divide their hostas is.
 The answer is there are two periods of the year when division is best carried out, Spring and Autumn.
 Dividing hostas in the Spring should be done as the early buds start to appear, this will allow you to see where you should make the division.
 When divided in the Spring, your hostas will have plenty of time to root and put on new growth that same year.

 Dividing in the early Autumn is often the preferred choice by many people as it usually means very little watering is required once you have planted your new divisions out.

-On the nursery we divide all year round but aim to do as much as we can in the Autumn.
-Dividing in the Summer is fine as long as the divisions are kept well watered.
-Plants divided in the Winter do not put on any new growth straight away and the ground is usually frozen so it is usually best to wait until Spring.
+On the nursery we divide all year round, but aim to do as much as we can in the Autumn.
+Dividing in the Summer is fine, as long as the divisions are kept well watered.
+Plants divided in the Winter do not put on any new growth straight away and the ground is usually frozen so it is usually best to wait until Spring if possible.

 How often can I divide my hosta?

-Hostas can be divided reasonably regularly depending on the variety, slower growing varieties will need longer to recover where as vigorous varieties can be divided two or three times a year.
-Always take into account how long it has taken for your prized hosta to get as big as it has before going and cutting it into hundreds of tiny pieces.
+Hostas can be divided fairly regularly, depending on the variety.
+Slower growing varieties will need longer to recover, where as vigorous varieties can be divided two or three times a year with no problems.
+Always take into account how long it has taken for your prized hosta to get as big as it has before going and cutting it into lots of tiny pieces.

-When dividing you can take as little as one or two buds off, cut completely in half or cut the whole plant in hundreds of pieces.
+When dividing, you can take as little as one or two buds off or cut the whole plant in hundreds of pieces.
 The larger the pieces divided are, the higher chance of survival.

 How big does my hosta have to be before I divide it?

 Any hosta that has more than two eyes (buds/stems) can be divided.
-This however does not mean the division will always be successful.
+This however, does not mean the division will always be successful.
 The bigger the division the more likely it will survive.
-Smaller or slower growing varieties need to be divided with care, fast growing varieties can be cut to pieces and still survive without too many fails.
+Smaller or slower growing varieties need to be divided with care.
+Fast growing varieties can be cut to pieces and still survive without too many failing.